DataDog/dd-trace-php/docs/getting_started.md

       'DDTrace\Integrations\Laravel\V4\LaravelProvider',
 ```

 Now your Laravel application should start sending traces to the Datadog agent running on localhost (in default configuration).
-The Datadog agent must have APM enabled; see https://docs.datadoghq.com/tracing/setup/ for instructions on installing and configuring the agent.
+The Datadog agent must have APM enabled; see [the APM documentation](https://docs.datadoghq.com/tracing/setup/) for instructions on installing and configuring the agent.

 #### Lumen integration